bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Limiting Immigration</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>● Project 2025 recommended Congress “immediately cap” the H-2A visa program and establish a
+<p>Project 2025 recommended Congress “immediately cap” the H-2A visa program and establish a
 gradual phasedown over the next 10-20 years.
 “The H-2A visa, meant to allow temporary agricultural workers into the United States, also suffers frequent employer abuse.
 The low cost of H-2A workers undercuts American workers in agricultural employment.
 The H-2A program is not subject to any statutory